Chrisjhorn/terminusDB/swipl/README.md

 Delete the specified quad.

 ### description(string)
-Introduce a description to a `doctype`..
+Introduce a description to a `doctype`.
 The label is then associated with the doctype using the `<<` operator: eg
 ```
-doctype('person`) << description('details of a person')
+doctype('person') << description('details of a person')
 ```

 ### doctype(document name, swoql primitive)
 Create a new document (category) with given name, and associated fields.
-The `Swoql primitive` is either a single `property`,  or a list of properties.
+The `swoql primitive` is either a single `property`,  or a list of properties.

 ### doctype(document name)
 Create a new document (category) with given name (and no associated properties).